LLAMA 2 Paper and Model Deep Dive#

 This depends largely on your interest, I’ll provide some broad suggestions here.

 Read the references for the LLAMA2 paper.
-It provides references to many state of the art techniques, such as training data contamination detection.
+It provides references to many state-of-the-art techniques, such as training data contamination detection.

 References#